xfra35/f3-cron/README.md

 ### CLI path

-By default, the script called asynchronously in CLI mode is `index.php` located in the current working directory.
+By default, the script called asynchronously is `index.php` located in the current working directory.

 You may need to tweak this value if:

 * your web root differs from your app root (e.g: `index.php` resides in `www/` and starts with `chdir('..')`)
-* you want to handle all the scheduling in a separate file (e.g: `cron.php` instead of `index.php`)
+* all your scheduling is handled in a separate file (e.g: `cron.php` instead of `index.php`)

 Examples: